MKRO-JWL/pjs-ecosystem-docs/README.md

 The target repository **does not need** any extra secret for receiving `repository_dispatch` events.
 It just needs the workflow above committed to the default branch.

-<span style="color: red;">Important</span>: Repo Settings → Actions → Generel → Workflow permissions MUST be on Read and Write Permssion!**
+<span style="color:red;">Important</span>: Repo Settings → Actions → Generel → Workflow permissions MUST be on Read and Write Permssion!**

 ### 3) Optional: protect the doc location